Drug paraphernalia: Love rose

 A "love rose" is a glass tube with a paper or plastic rose inside of it, and a bit of cork or foil on the ends to keep the rose from falling out.
 While ostensibly intended as romantic gifts, their primary known use is as a pipe to smoke drugs such as crack cocaine or methamphetamine.
 They are commonly sold at convenience stores in the United States, particularly in inner-city locations.

-Magnifying lens

-Solar puffing (also called solar toking or taking solar hits) is the act of using the sun's rays with a magnifying lens or burning glass to heat cannabis for consumption.

 Drug designed equipment

 Bong

 Bongs are an example of user-specific paraphernalia, in this case for the use of cannabis.

 A bong (also known as a water pipe) is a filtration device generally used for smoking cannabis, tobacco, or other herbal substances.

 Bongs have been in use by the Hmong in Laos and Thailand, as well all over Africa, for centuries.

 Bulb syringe

 This enema bulb syringe features a bulb-shaped reservoir and a nozzle for delivering small amounts of fluid directly into the rectum.